 We can either work on a fixed fee basis or on an hourly rate plus the value of the estate.
 We will discuss with our clients at the outset what our estimated fees are likely to be.
 Please feel free to contact us for a quotation.

 What are the things people should consider before calling?

 If you wish to instruct us to assist in the administration of an estate, we would ask you to provide us with the following documentation/information at the outset:

 - A copy of the Will (if there is one)

 - A fair idea of the deceased’s assets and liabilities.

 Why are Grant Saw the best people for the job?

 We are the largest Private Client department in the local area and have five dedicated specialists in the team.
 As a department, we pride ourselves on providing excellent client service, with a friendly and approachable manner and we are frequently instructed by new clients based on recommendations received from our existing clients.
 We also hold the Law society accreditation for excellence in Wills and Probate, known as WIQS (Wills and Inheritance Quality Scheme), as well as having a member of Solicitors for the Elderly and an associate member of STEP.
 These are all demonstrative of the expertise and dedication our lawyers have in making sure our clients receive the best advice possible.

 Our aim is to proceed to distribute the estate to the beneficiaries as soon as possible.
 We shall also seek to mitigate (wherever possible) any inheritance tax and capital gains tax liabilities.

-We also have full disabled access at our Greenwich, Blackheath and Sidcup offices.
+We also have full disabled access at our Greenwich and Blackheath offices.